Concerned about getting the flu during pregnancy?

-Concerned about getting the flu during pregnancy?
 Tamara Pringle, MD, who practices at Bon Secours Richmond OB/GYN, has the tips for you.

 “Flu activity can sometimes extend into May,” Dr. Pringle adds.
 “And the timing of the flu season has been more difficult to predict since the COVID-19 pandemic.”

 When you’re pregnant, your body changes in more ways than you may realize.
 Your heart rate increases and lung capacity decreases, putting more stress on these vital organs.
-Being pregnant also suppresses your immune system.
+Being pregnant also affects your immune system.

 This is why pregnant women are more likely than the average person to experience serious flu illness and are at higher risk for hospitalization due to flu symptoms.